cyclus/cyclus.github.com/source/module/resources.rst

 Resource IDs
 ---------------

-Every resource object has 3 differet IDs.
+Every resource object has 3 different IDs.
 One of them, the ``qual_id``, is generally not of use to agent developers and can be ignored.
 The other two serve two different purposes, and it is important to understand their
 difference:

 * ``state_id``: A unique identifier associated with the entire state of the resource object.
-Any time a resources state changes in any way (mass, composition, etc.) this ID will be reassigned to a new, unique value associated with the new state.
+Any time a resource's state changes in any way (mass, composition, etc.) this ID will be updated to a new, unique value associated with the new state.
 When recording resource-related information to the database in custom tables, this ID should generally be used.

 * ``obj_id``: A unique identifier associated with the resource object instance.
-This id does not change for a resource variable ever.
+This ID does not ever change for the life of a resource instance.
   Only newly created resource objects get new obj_id's.
 This ID should be used when using resources as std::map keys and in other data structures when resource objects need to be associated with some other information.

 Here are some examples of how these IDs work: